arnoldtherigan15/dark_theme_demo/README.md

 Dark mode has become incredibly popular in the last year and all popular apps nowadays offer a toggle to turn it on.

-Darkmode.js is very easy to use, just copy paste the following code or use the npm package.
+<a href="https://darkmodejs.learn.uno/" target="_blank">Darkmode.js</a> is very easy to use, just copy paste the following code or use the npm package.

 <h3>🚀 Easy way (using the JSDelivr CDN)</h3>